coincashew/coincashew/coins/overview-eth/guide-or-how-to-setup-a-validator-on-eth2-testnet-prater.md

 You should see a folder named for each of your validator's pubkey.

-{% hint style="info" %}
-When you import your keys into Nimbus, your validator signing key(s) are stored in the `/var/lib/nimbus` folder, under `secrets` and `validators.`

-The `secrets` folder contains the common secret that gives you access to all your validator keys.

-The `validators` folder contains your signing keystore(s) (encrypted keys).
-Keystores are used by validators as a method for exchanging keys.

-For more on keys and keystores, see [here](https://blog.ethereum.org/2020/05/21/keys/).
-{% endhint %}

 {% hint style="danger" %}
 **WARNING**: DO NOT USE THE ORIGINAL KEYSTORES TO VALIDATE WITH ANOTHER CLIENT, OR YOU WILL GET SLASHED.